Stop Subcontractor Rework Before It Starts

 • Quality becomes a policing exercise instead of a production system

-The cost isn’t just rework, it’s:
+The cost isn’t just rework.
+It’s:

 • Schedule erosion